Stephen Y Nakada, MD, FACS, FRCS (Glasg.)

 - Fellowship, Endourology and Stone Disease, Barnes Hospital, Washington University, St. Louis, MO, 1994-1995

 Dr. Nakada is certified by the American Board of Urology.
-He is an internationally renowned expert in urinary stone disease (urolithiasis) and minimally invasive urology.
+He is an internationally renowned expert in urinary stones disease (urolithiasis) and urologic laparoscopy.
 In 1997, he performed and reported the first hand-assisted laparoscopic nephrectomy, in the United States, using a sleeve.
-In 2001, he was named Chairman of the Division of Urology and the first David T. Uehling Chair and Professor of Urology.
-In 2008 he became the founding chairman of the Department of Urology at the University of Wisconsin and continues in that role today.
+In 2001, he was named Chairman of Urology and the first David T. Uehling Chair and Professor of Urology.

 In 2003, Dr. Nakada became the 15th Dornier/A.F.U.D.
-Award Winner for Innovative Research in Urology and in 2004 he was awarded the Gold Cystoscope Award from the American Urological Association.
-Dr. Nakada has served on both the Staghorn Stone Guidelines Committee and the Distal Stones Guidelines Panel of the American Urological Association and in 2017 he received the Distinguished Service Award from the American Urological Association.
-He has been listed in Best Doctors in America since 1998, as well as Castle Connelly’s Top Doctors and Madison Magazine’s Top Docs.
+Award Winner for Innovative Research in Urology.
+He has also been named the 2004 recipient of the Gold Cystoscope Award from the American Urological Association.
+Dr. Nakada has served on both the Staghorn Stone Guidelines Committee and the Distal Stones Guidelines Panel of the American Urological Association.
+He is listed in Best Doctors in America, Castle Connelly’s Top Doctors, and Madison Magazine’s Top Docs.